vladbv/daily-coding-problem/README.md

 This problem was asked by Microsoft.

 You have an N by N board.
 Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.
+<h2>Problem 30</h2>
+This problem was asked by Google.

+Given an array of integers where every integer occurs three times except for one integer, which only occurs once, find and return the non-duplicated integer.

+For example, given [6, 1, 3, 3, 3, 6, 6], return 1.
+Given [13, 19, 13, 13], return 19.

+Do this in O(N) time and O(1) space.